The Writing Center

 - Are the most important points supported with sufficient details and examples?

 - Is the tone appropriate and consistent throughout the paper?
-(Here, the tutor might discuss word choice and/or grammatical concepts like use of pronouns.)

 - Is the paper formatted appropriately, according to the assigned documentation system?